 Grid Computing Trend for Jobs with a WFH Option

-Job vacancies with a work from home option citing Grid Computing as a proportion of all IT jobs advertised.
+Job vacancies with remote working options citing Grid Computing as a proportion of all IT jobs advertised.

 Grid Computing Salary Trend for Jobs with a WFH Option

-3-month moving average salary quoted in job vacancies with a work from home option citing Grid Computing.
+3-month moving average salary quoted in job vacancies with remote working options citing Grid Computing.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent jobs with remote work options and a requirement for Grid Computing.
+The figures indicate the absolute number co-occurrences and as a proportion of all permanent jobs with hybrid or remote work options and a requirement for Grid Computing.

 Grid Computing Co-occurring Skills and Capabilities with WFH Options by Category